Nick Madrigal Player Props: Cubs vs. Phillies

 Nick Madrigal At The Plate

-- Madrigal is batting .260 with six doubles, a triple and seven walks.
+- Madrigal is hitting .269 with six doubles, a triple and seven walks.

-- Madrigal will look to extend his five-game hitting streak.
-He's batting .375 during his last outings.
+- Madrigal will look to extend his six-game hitting streak.
+He's batting .412 during his last outings.

-- Madrigal has driven home a run in 10 games this season (23.3%), including more than one RBI in 9.3% of his games.
+- Madrigal has an RBI in 10 of 44 games this year, with multiple RBI in four of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.